The

 this includes all shale gas and coal-bed methane) to meet

-our current usage rate for about 100 years.
-However, gas
+our current usage rate for about 60 years.
+Most shale

 uranium – because